 - Must be from one of the Pacific Islands or South East Asia countries;

-- Parents must be residing in the home country, not in the United State of America.
+- Parents must be residing in the home country, not in the United States of America.

 How can IWORK help me in college?

-- For International Students, IWORK is based on need and is typically reserved for students from our target area (South Pacific and East Asia).
+- For International Students, IWORK is based on need and is typically reserved for students from the South Pacific and East Asia geographic areas.

-- Benefits - amount covered is based on need
+- Benefits - the amount covered is based on need.

 - Complete at least 12 credit hours in a semester.

 - Maintain good academic standing.

 - Expected to graduate in 12 semesters in residence.

 - Be physically able to participate in any job assigned at BYU–Hawaii or the Polynesian Cultural Center and work 19 hours/week during the semester and 40 hours/week while school is not in session.
 Employment at BYUH or PCC should begin by the third Wednesday after classes begin.